 The top negative review is from a user named “Dori” who claims that the medication caused uncomfortable side effects.
 This user also reports significant weight loss:

 “I've been on the 7mg for 17 days and the nausea, indigestion, stomach pain and now diarrhea have been almost unbearable and are getting worseI've also lost 18 lbs because I can barely eat anything.”

-Rybelsus Vs. Metformin
+Rybelsus vs. Metformin

-A medical study examining the effects of combined Rybelsus and Metformin administration, published in the Clinical Pharmacokinetics journal, found that there was no safety issues combining the two drugs was safe.
+A medical study examining the effects of combined Rybelsus and metformin administration, published in the Clinical Pharmacokinetics journal, found that combining the two drugs was safe.

-Blood Sugar Support Supplement
+Our Blood Sugar Support Picks

 A medical review published in the Annals of Family Medicine journal found that cinnamon consumption reduced fasting blood sugar levels, reduced total cholesterol levels and reduced triglyceride levels.

 A clinical trial from 2006 found that cinnamon extract caused a 10.3% blood sugar reduction in type 2 diabetics, while placebo pills only caused a 3.4% reduction.